razvanvancea/conference-k6-workshop/README.md

 ---

-## ⚠️ Important Notice
+## ⚠️ Important Requirements

+### System Requirements

-**Please use a personal laptop without corporate network or security restrictions.**
+Please use a **personal laptop without corporate network or security restrictions**.

 During the workshop, we will:

-- Install packages and tools locally
+- 📦 Install packages and tools locally
-- Run code and tests on your machine
+- 🧪 Run code and tests on your machine
-- Download dependencies from the internet
+- 💻 Execute commands in terminal

-To ensure a smooth experience, you'll need:
+To ensure everything works smoothly, you will need:

-- ✅ Active internet connection
+- ✅ **Active internet connection**
-- ✅ Admin/installation permissions
+- ✅ **Permission to install software**
-- ✅ No corporate network restrictions or proxies
+- ✅ **No corporate proxies/firewalls blocking tools**

 ---

 ## Demo Application

-The API application used during the workshop exercises is available here: https://github.com/razvanvancea/crud-api-express-books-rv
+The demo Books API playground application used during the workshop exercises is available here: https://github.com/razvanvancea/crud-api-express-books-rv